kynac1/project47_last_mile_logistics/Instructions for OSRM Server.md

 The way I've done it is by going to https://www.openstreetmap.org/export#map=12/-43.5258/172.6730 and downloading an area.
 Note that if the area is too large, this can fail.
 I just tried the mirrors listed until one worked.

+For the experiments we've run, the map file used is hosted at https://drive.google.com/file/d/1gVyb4wfWogdUbIhFy5iZLECEc5f92mU4/view?usp=sharing

 4. Clean map data

 Navigate to the folder the map data is downloaded to.
 Run the following commands, where "filename.osm" is replaced by the name of the map data file.